Keele Street: History

 The street is named for local businessman and farmer William Conway Keele, who lived in what is today West Toronto Junction or the Lambton Mills area.

 Keele Street's continuation south of Bloor Street, Parkside Drive, was originally part of Keele, but was renamed in 1921 by the City of Toronto.
-The street originally continued through between St. Clair and Eglinton Avenues, but construction of the aforementioned railyards cut it off from the section farther north, although a 55 metre (180 foot) section north of St. Clair was channelled into a new route of Weston Road.
-This short stretch of Keele was redesignated as part of Weston Road in 2006.
+The street originally continued through between St. Clair and Eglinton Avenues, but construction of the aforementioned railyards cut it off from the section farther north, although a 55-metre (180 foot) section north of St. Clair was channelled into a new route of Weston Road.
+This short stretch of Keele was redesignated as part of Weston in 2006.

 At Steeles Avenue, a jog in the road at the boundary between the-then North York and Vaughan Townships was connected in the early 1960s.

 Public transit

-A portion of Keele was once a major streetcar route.
-The Toronto Suburban Railway ran streetcars along Keele from Dundas West to Weston Road to connect to Lambton, Weston, and Woodbridge.
-The Toronto Transit Commission (TTC) took over the Toronto Suburban Railway routes in the 1920s and continued to run the northwestern streetcars on behalf of York Township.
-The streetcar lines were converted to buses in the late 1940s, and since then, Keele has been served by buses.
+A portion of Keele was once part of an interurban and later a streetcar line.
+The Toronto Suburban Railway was an interurban line which ran along Keele from Dundas West to Weston Road to connect to Lambton, Weston, and Woodbridge.
+The Toronto Transit Commission (TTC) took over the Toronto Suburban Railway routes in the 1920s and retained the more urban southern portion in York Township as a streetcar line and ran it on behalf of the township.
+The streetcar lines were converted to buses in the late 1940s.
+In 1977, trolley buses began plying Keele when the portion of the 89 Weston bus that serves it between Bloor Street (Keele subway station) to north of St. Clair Avenue was converted from diesel bus operation, but was changed back in 1992, the year before the TTC abandoned its entire trolley bus system.

-Keele Street passes two TTC subway stations along its course through the city, with a third under construction: Keele station is situated at Bloor Street on the east-west Line 2 Bloor-Danforth, and Finch West station is located at Finch Avenue on the diagonal western leg of the north-south Line 1 Yonge-University.
-The third, Keelesdale station is not yet open and is located at Eglinton Avenue on Line 5 Eglinton, which is actually an underground Light rail transit line.
+Keele Street passes three TTC subway stations along its course through the city: The afforementioned is situated at Bloor Street on the east–west Line 2 Bloor-Danforth, is located at Finch Avenue on the diagonal western leg of the north–south Line 1 Yonge-University and the eastern terminus of east–west Line 6 Finch West, and is located at Eglinton Avenue on Line 5 Eglinton, which is actually an underground light rail line.

-Today, Keele is served by the TTC 41 Keele bus route, which runs from Keele station to Pioneer Village station via York University, and its counterpart night route, 341, serving almost the same route, but it terminates at York University station.
+Today, Keele is served by the TTC 41 Keele bus route, which runs from Keele station to Pioneer Village station via York University and its namesake station, and its counterpart night route, 341, running almost the same route, except for terminating at York University.
 There is also an express route operating during some periods, the 941 Keele express operating from Keele station to Finch West station.

 The TTC 107 Alness–Chesswood operates from Finch West station to Canarctic Drive (just south of Steeles Avenue).

 North of Steeles Avenue in York Region, York Region Transit (YRT) 107 Keele runs from Pioneer Village station to Teston Road in Vaughan.

 It is also served by the YRT 96 Keele-Yonge Route, which runs north from Pioneer Village to King Road before travelling east on King Road before continuing north along Yonge Street to Newmarket where it terminates at the Newmarket Terminal.